 Columbia, SC 29208

-If your college or university offers PDF delivery of transcripts, the PDF should be sent to Chris Lambert, director of admissions for graduate programs.
+If your college or university offers PDF delivery of transcripts, the PDF should be sent to Lisa Carter, director of admissions for graduate programs.
 Transcripts sent to individuals other than the director of admissions may not be considered official.

 Applicants must provide a valid (five years old or less) Graduate Management Admissions Test (GMAT) score or a Graduate Record Examination (GRE) score to be considered for admission to the PMBA program.
 The GMAT and GRE are composed of verbal, quantitative and analytical sections.
 The GMAT institutional/program code for the Moore School is JV2-TP-50.
 The GRE code for UofSC is 5818.